Xilinx/video-sdk/docs/examples/ffmpeg/tutorials.rst

 - ``-pix_fmt yuv420p``

-  + We need to define the colorspace in the output
+  + We need to define the color space in the output

 - ``-y``